biocompibens/cellmodelling/README.md

 # SET

-The SET method fit a flexible distance function on each cell of an image and use them to generate a cell tesselation.
+The SET method fit a flexible distance function on each cell of a segmented image and use them to generate a cell tesselation.
 The resulting tesselation is either a close reconstruction of the actual image, either an image of cell tesselation that is made of the same cells organized randomly.

 The SET method can be used to generate a null distribution in order to statistically test for the significance of an observed pattern.